reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 Intentional action can be explained from two perspectives, the *intentional* and the *deliberative*.
 From the intentional perspective, intentional action can be explained by citiing *motivating reasons*, i.e. by citing a belief-desire pair that fits into a pattern of teleological explanation.
 From the deliberative perspective, intentional action can be explained by citing *normative reasons*, i.e. by citing a pattern of rational deliberation that either did, or could have, produced it.
 This involves citing the considerations that one reflects over in deciding what to do.

 The deliberative perspective must be explanatory because when we decide what to do after deliberation, that often makes a difference in what we do.
 This would be impossible if the deliberative perspective were not explanatory, since the connection between deliberation and our action would be purely causally contingent.
-Thus, our attitudes towards the propositions that figure in our deliberations must be capable of figuring in an explanation of our action. kHowever, there must also be some slack between desires and values.
+Thus, our attitudes towards the propositions that figure in our deliberations must be capable of figuring in an explanation of our action.
+However, there must also be some slack between desires and values.
 An agent may desire to X without valuing to X (e.g. kleptomaniac, addicts, etc.).
 Likewise, an agent may value X without desiring to X (e.g. the depressed, weakness of will).
 In general, due to psychological compulsions, physical addictions, emotional disturbances, etc. there is an imperfect connection between what an agent judges to be a normative reasons for action and the agent's motivating reasons for action.

 ??? note "Elaboration Possible"
 	Similar disconnects happen even with fear, anger, and even beliefs.